-National Forest Planting Requirements Housing sites under 0.5 ha Normal landscaping appropriate to the sites setting Industrial, Commercial and Leisure Developments under 1 ha Normal landscaping appropriate to the sites setting Housing sites between 0.5ha-10ha 20% of the development area to be woodland planting and landscaping Industrial, Commercial and Leisure Developments over 1 ha 20% of the development area to be woodland planting and landscaping Housing sites over 10ha 30% of the development area to be woodland planting and landscaping Industrial, Commercial and Leisure Developments over 10 ha 30% of the development area to be woodland planting and landscaping New Road Schemes or improve- ments to existing routes New road schemes should achieve well-wooded settings with planting adjoining the road and off site.
+Housing sites under 0.5 ha Normal landscaping appropriate to the sites setting Industrial, Commercial and Leisure Developments under 1 ha Normal landscaping appropriate to the sites setting Housing sites between 0.5 ha - 10ha 20% of the development area to be woodland planting and landscaping Industrial, Commercial and Leisure Developments over 1 ha 20% of the development area to be woodland planting and landscaping Housing sites over 10ha 30% of the development area to be woodland planting and landscaping Industrial, Commercial and Leisure Developments over 10ha 30% of the development area to be woodland planting and landscaping New Road Schemes or improvements to existing routes New road schemes should achieve well- wooded settings with planting adjoining the road and off site.
 Appropriate landscaping should also accompany road improvements.
-In each scale the level of planting will depend on the scale and impact of the development.
+In each scale the levels of planting will depend on the scale and impact of the development.
 Commuted Sums In exceptional circumstances where the planting guidelines cannot be met, a commuted sum should be paid instead.
-This is at a guideline rate of £10,000 per hectare of the gross developable area.
 This should reflect the most up to date guideline rate identified by the National Forest as set out in the Guide for Developers and Planners.